 The Whatabouter responds to an accusation or difficult question by making a counter-accusation or raising a different issue.
-They aim to distract from the issue at hand by commenting on how other countries, populations, governments and leaders have done bad things too, while simultaneously refusing to acknowledge the issue presented.
+They aim to distract from the issue at hand by commenting on how other people, countries, populations, governments and leaders have done bad things too, while simultaneously refusing to acknowledge the issue presented.

 The Fake Newser